MoffKalast/RaspberryUnderwaterROV/README.md

 ![Electronics](/_schematics/RpiElectric5.png)

-The repository is divided into two parts:
+The repository is divided into three parts:

 - **/Submarine** which contains a NodeJS implementation of the submarine control software, along with video streaming and sensor AHRS, interfacting with the app using Socket.io

 - **/ROVCommander** which is a Unity mobile app that allows for ease of control from a beach or boat

+- **/ROViz** that contains the telemetry visualization application written in Godot (project source + exported Win64 binary)

 See the subfolder README files for more information on each.